siderolabs/talos/website/content/docs/v0.9/Reference/cli.md

       --skip-injecting-config                   skip injecting config from embedded metadata server, write config files to current directory
       --skip-kubeconfig                         skip merging kubeconfig from the created cluster --talos-version string                    the desired Talos version to generate config for (if not set, defaults to image version)
-      --user-disk strings                       list of disks to create for each VM in format: <mount_point1>:<size1>:<mount_point2>:<size2>
+      --use-vip                                 use a virtual IP for the controlplane endpoint instead of the loadbalancer --user-disk strings                       list of disks to create for each VM in format: <mount_point1>:<size1>:<mount_point2>:<size2>
       --vmlinuz-path string                     the compressed kernel image to use (default "_out/vmlinuz-${ARCH}") --wait                                    wait for the cluster to be ready before returning (default true)